OpenEvalProject/evals/manuscripts/elife-101322/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/101322/elife-101322-fig5-v1.jpg)

-**Figure 5.:** A) or inferred V-gene identity (B).The non-parametric Spearman correlation coefficient is indicated for heavy and light chain.
+**Figure 5.:** The non-parametric Spearman correlation coefficient is indicated for heavy and light chain.

 In the context of polyclonal antibody mixtures, this analysis suggests that cryoEM densities of antigen-antibody complexes from EMPEM experiments can be leveraged to guide sequence assembly from complementary proteomics-based profiling of the same sample (see Figure 1).
 In such an experiment, reconstructed cryoEM densities would be used as input data for ModelAngelo, from which the sequences are extracted and run through Stitch to select the top-scoring V-gene and construct a placeholder sequence for CDR3 of both the heavy and light chain.
 These reconstructed variable domains may then act as templates to guide the assembly of de novo peptides from LC-MS/MS data to improve the accuracy of the candidate sequence.